Corporate Finance Services for your Business

 This option is not something that can be rushed into and requires a business that is sustainable without you the owner.
 In other words it has to be sellable in the first place.
 Moreover, it will mean the systems and processes are in place and you, the owner, are not working in the business.

-If this paper is of interest to you then I would be very happy to chat it through with you and see if it is something that works for you and your company.
+If this idea is of interest to you then I would be very happy to chat it through with you and see if it is something that works for you and your company.

 I look forward to hearing from you.